2017 English Department Spring Commencement Information

 Name cards: Have your name cards in hand.

-a) One side of your name card will serve as an order form for the event photographer to contact you regarding your photos.
+a) One side of the card will allow you to provide contact information for the event photographer to contact you and/or your family regarding your photos.

-b) The back of the photographer's order form will serve as your name card, so clearly write your name here.
+b) The other side will serve as your reader card, so clearly write your name here.

 c) If (and only if) you know that English professors at Berkeley usually have trouble pronouncing your name, write your name a second time below the first, as follows: 1) If pronouncing your name correctly is simply a matter of putting the stress on the correct syllable(s), rewrite your name putting the stressed syllable(s) in capital letters.
 2) If you worry that the aforementioned will not suffice, rewrite your name using phonetic syllables AND capital letters for stress.
 3) If you are still concerned, e-mail the name-reader during the week prior to Commencement.